mitre/dev-sec.github.io/content/_index.md

 ---
-title: "Security + DevOps"
+title: "MITRE + InSpec"
-description: "Server Hardening Automation"
+description: "Working to enable and improve DevSecOps in the Public Interest"
 ---